fluxninja/aperture/docs/content/get-started/installation/controller/operator/operator.md

 5. **Optional**: Delete the CRD installed by the Helm chart:

-   > Note: By design, deleting a chart via Helm doesn’t delete the Custom
+   > Note: By design, deleting a chart by using Helm doesn’t delete the Custom
-   > Resource Definitions (CRDs) installed via the Helm chart.
+   > Resource Definitions installed by using the Helm chart.

    ```bash
    kubectl delete crd controllers.fluxninja.com